Harriet Bristow swapped her busy London life for Corsica. She chats to Freewheeling France about the joys of cycling in Corsica.

 Another option is to fly to Nice or Marseille with Air France, British Airways, BMI, flybe.com or EasyJet (among others), and cross by ferry.
 Alternatively, fly to Pisa in Italy and cross by ferry from Livorno.

-See our bike hire listings here.
-Check our map below or see our advice here for finding accommodation across France.
-I hope to add more accommodation options soon – drop me a line at [email protected] if you can recommend a bike-friendly place to stay.
+Search here for accommodation.
+Drop me a line at firstname.lastname@example.org if you can recommend a bike-friendly place to stay.